 National Council for Therapeutic Recreation

+The National Council for Therapeutic Recreation Certification (NCTRC) is the recognized accrediting body for therapeutic riding instructor certification in Canada.
 The NCTRC offers the Certified Therapeutic Recreation Specialist (CTRS) designation to qualified applicants who meet the prerequisites and pass an exam.

 Exams are offered in January, May, and October.
 Locations for the exams include Canada, the United States, and Puerto Rico.
 Full details are available on the NCTRC website.

 Association of Chartered Physiotherapists in Therapeutic Riding

 The Association of Chartered Physiotherapists in Therapeutic Riding (ACPTR), located in the United Kingdom, offers a hippotherapy course designed for physiotherapists.

 The course itself involves two four-day training modules that are scheduled six months apart.
 There are also written assignments to be completed in advance of the hands-on coursework.
-The hippotherapy course fee is 1200 GBP (approximately $2,000).
+The hippotherapy course fee is 1350 GBP (approximately $2,000).